 Basically, an online credit card processing has a specific scheme: customer – online store – payment gateway – PSP – card association – card issuing bank – issuer’s processor.
 Let’s go through this scheme step by step.

 A cardholder finds an online shop/service provider, chooses a product/service, and puts it into a shopping card.
 To complete a purchase, they need to enter the card information.
 That’s when they face a payment gateway.

-Also, payment service providers may offer additional security features for high-risk business at the payment gateway stage: from different levels of data encryption and card verification to manual reviews and personalized filters to eliminate risky transactions.
+Also, payment service providers may offer additional security features for high-risk businesses at the payment gateway stage: from different levels of data encryption and card verification to manual reviews and personalized filters to eliminate risky transactions.
 But keep in mind that some of these functions may result in additional fees for merchant credit card processing.

 After the card owner was verified, a payment request is sent to a payment processor (acquiring bank), which then redirects it to a card association (Visa/Mastercard, etc.).
-Keep in mind that PSP may limit the number of payment transactions that high-risk merchant accepts monthly.
+Keep in mind that PSP may limit the number of payment transactions that high-risk merchants accept monthly.
 Moreover, a payment processor may deny any transaction which exceeds a set amount of money to receive from customers.

 A card association forwards a payment request to a card-issuing bank, which in turn allows or denies the transaction.
 The results of a financial operation are then sent back to the buyer.

 Usually, the money will be transferred to a merchant’s account within two days.
 But, as we’ve mentioned earlier, if you’re a high-risk business owner, 5 to 15% of every transaction may be used for a rolling reserve.